-Creamy Italian Sausage Casserole is layered with bold, savory flavor—spicy or sweet sausage, soft-cooked pasta, garlic, and a silky tomato cream sauce all baked under a layer of melted cheese.
+Creamy Italian Sausage Casserole is layered with bold, savory flavor-spicy or sweet sausage, soft-cooked pasta (penne or rigatoni), garlic, and a silky tomato cream sauce all baked under a layer of melted cheese, a staple of Italian-American comfort cooking.

 It's hearty but not too heavy, creamy without being overloaded, and easy to throw together with just a few staple ingredients.
 Whether it's a weeknight dinner or something you prep ahead for the weekend, this casserole gets the job done with comfort and flavor.